Stop Wasting Your AI Budget on Unstructured Prompts

 | Atomic Skill / Structured Workflow | Execute atomic skills: validate-email-field, style-input-with-tailwind, create-form-submit-handler.
 Each has pre-defined pass/fail tests. | Low (5-15%) | Zero clarification.
 AI iterates silently against criteria.
 Payment is for verified output only. |

 For developers looking to get more strategic, our guide on effective AI prompts for developers dives deeper into the technical patterns that reduce waste from the first message.
+If you're experiencing stalls and loops specifically, our breakdown of the Claude Code feedback loop fallacy explains why more iterations rarely mean better results.

 Why Unstructured Prompts Are Burning Your Budget